stavnstrup/nisp-wikimodel/README.md

 Profiles in NISP comes in two flavours:

 * The *Basic Standards Profile* (BSP) which currently is presented as the *mandatory* standards in volume 2 and the *candidate* standards in volume 3.
-* Community Of Interest (COI) profiles, which are modelled using the concepts *Capability Profile*, *Profile* and *Service Profile*.
+* Community Of Interest (COI) profiles, which are modelled using the concepts *Profile* and *Service Profile*.

-Since NISP 12 the BSP and COI profiles have been consolidated, and the result have been the elemination of the datastructures used to describe the BSP, which is now represented by a capability profile where the id  attribute has the value *bsp*.
+Since NISP 12 the BSP and COI profiles have been consolidated, and the result have been the elemination of the datastructures used to describe the BSP, which is now represented by a profile where the id attribute has the value *bsp*.

 ### Basic Standards Profile